Screen Time: the good, the bad, and the balance

 The good and the bad

 - It prepares them for the future.
 Their lives are engulfed in technology.
 Learning how to use technology prepares these students for the world they will live and work in.
+This will be especially important later on when teaching your children about media literacy and internet safety.

 - They can go places that would otherwise be impossible without the technology.
 For example, they can go on virtual field trips to museums, connect through digital platforms with an author, etc. The opportunities are vast.